Bavanetha27/Refixly/README.md

 **🌟 Exciting News...**

-🚀 This project is now an official part of GirlScript Summer of Code – GSSoC'25! 💃🎉💻 We're thrilled to welcome contributors from all over India and beyond to collaborate, build, and grow Flavor-ai!
+🚀 This project is now an official part of GirlScript Summer of Code – GSSoC'25! 💃🎉💻 We're thrilled to welcome contributors from all over India and beyond to collaborate, build, and grow Refixly!
 Let’s make learning and career development smarter – together! 🌟👨‍💻👩‍💻

 👩‍💻 GSSoC is one of India’s **largest 3-month-long open-source programs** that encourages developers of all levels to contribute to real-world projects 🌍 while learning, collaborating, and growing together. 🌱